heiskr/drab.css/README.md

 1. Apply `border-box` sizing to all elements.
 2. Apply system fonts.
 3. Apply more common `line-height` and use an `8px` vertical rhythm.
-4. Use consistent border sizes and styles.
+4. Constrain elements to width.
-5. Tighten left on list like elements.
+5. Use consistent border sizes and styles.
-6. Apply more common spacing on `table`s.
+6. Tighten left on list like elements.
-7. Constrain images and iframes to size
+7. Apply more common spacing on `table`s.
-8. Add spacing to sectional elements
+8. Add spacing to sectional elements.
-9. Use more common, consistent, and attractive colors.
+9. Style buttons to look more like web buttons.
-10. Style and color buttons to look more like web buttons.
+10. Change the look of caption text.
-11. Change the look of caption text.
+11. Make strikethroughs more obvious.
-12. Make strikethroughs more obvious.
+12. Soften the shape of big boxy elements.
-13. Soften the shape of big boxy elements.
+13. Use more common, consistent, and attractive colors.
 14. Finally, limit width on a high element so text is more readable.
 (The only class!)